 ‘Tis the season for Cal State University and University of California applications.
-The deadlines for both are midnight, November 30, 2017 for students entering in Fall 2018.
+The deadlines for both are midnight, November 30 for students entering then next Fall

-WRITE YOUR ANSWERS IN A WORD PROGRAM AND CUT AND PASTE.
+For the UC insight answer: WRITE IT IN A WORD PROGRAM AND CUT AND PASTE.
 Do not write it on the application while you are applying.
-If you pause to think of that perfect word, craft that phrase, or stop to feed the dog the application may time out and you will lose anything you have written.
+If you pause to think of that detail, craft that phrase, or stop to feed the dog the application may time out and you will lose anything you have written.

 SAVE, SAVE, SAVE.
 Get into the habit of saving each page or section of the application.
 You can always come back later to work on it, only if it is saved.